Terms & Definitions

 Physical contact: Refers to an individual who has had physical contact with a case during the case’s infectious period.

-Presumed case: An individual who has developed symptoms consistent with COVID-19 but does not have laboratory confirmation of the illness.
+Probable case: An individual who has developed symptoms consistent with COVID-19 but does not have laboratory confirmation of the illness.

 Proximate Contact: Refers to an individual who was more than six feet away from a case, but in the same room as the case for an extended period of time (approximately one hour or longer).